college students

 • Developed with employers, they are designed to provide the skills and knowledge required to get into a technical career

-• T Levels will combine classroom learning with an industry placement (for approximately 45 days)
+• T Levels will combine classroom learning with an industry placement (at least 45 days)

 • T Levels can lead to skilled employment, further study or a higher apprenticeship

-• Find out more about these new qualifications here.
+• Find out more about T Levels on GOV.UK

 .